vektor-inc/vk-blocks/readme.txt

 [ Add Function ][ Custom CSS (Pro) ] Add custom css extension in inspector controls.
 [ Specification Change ][ Grid Column (Pro) ] Changed margin setting from 1 to 0.1 separator.
-[ Specification Change ] Update the required WordPress version [ Bug Fix ][ Highlighter ] Fixed a bug that custom colors cannot be used.
+[ Specification Change ] Update the required WordPress version [ Bug fix ][ Highlighter ] Fixed a bug that custom colors cannot be used.
-[ Bug Fix ][ Button ] Fixed a bug that the color palette does not change on the edit screen when there is no background.
+[ Bug fix ][ Button ] Fixed a bug that the color palette does not change on the edit screen when there is no background.
-[ Bug Fix ][ List ] Fixed a bug that the color of the list icon was not reflected on the edit screen [ Bug fix ][ Step (Pro) / Time line (Pro) ] Fix margin of theme.json [ Bug fix ][ Grid Column (Pro) ] Fix bg color overflow bug on edit screen.
+[ Bug fix ][ List ] Fixed a bug that the color of the list icon was not reflected on the edit screen [ Bug fix ][ Step (Pro) / Time line (Pro) ] Fix margin of theme.json [ Bug fix ][ Grid Column (Pro) ] Fix bg color overflow bug on edit screen.